FreeFem/FreeFem-doc/docs/documentation/AlgorithmsOptimization.md

 IPOPT([A, b], [Ac, bc], Xi, /*bounds and named parameters*/);
 ```

-If both objective and constraints functions are given this way, it automatically activates the IPOPT `:::freefem mehrotra_algorithm` option (better for linear and quadratic programming according to the documentation).
+If both objective and constraint functions are given this way, it automatically activates the IPOPT `:::freefem mehrotra_algorithm` option (better for linear and quadratic programming according to the documentation).
 Otherwise, this option can only be set through the option file (see the named parameters section).

-A spurious case is the one of defining $f$ in this manner while using standard functions for the constraints :
+A false case is the one of defining $f$ in this manner while using standard functions for the constraints :

 ```freefem
 matrix A = ... ; //bilinear form matrix